 Soon the stall holders start folding back their awnings and there’s a flurry of activity as they wheel their tables away from the track to make way for the train.

-The horn sounds and the train snails through the market.
+The horn sounds and the train crawls at a snail’s pace through the market.

 Tourists whip out their cameras and jockey for the best position to take photos.